nolash/lashPath/README.md

 Inspired by a [tutorial by Patrick Lester](http://www.policyalmanac.org/games/aStarTutorial.htm), this library aims to be a slim and fast implementation of pathfinding routines for 2D tilemaps, primarily intended for use in games.

-It currently implements a simple __A* (A-star) algorithm__ for pathfinding, and is able to find the shortest way between two points in a labyrinth of spaces defined as either passable or impassable.
+It currently implements a simple __A* (A-star)__ pathfinder algorithm, and is able to find the shortest way between two points in a labyrinth of spaces defined as either passable or impassable.

 # DEPENDENCIES